 You have to look for this one.
 For me, it took some searching even after I knew it existed.

 Big Thunder Mountain Railroad

-It’s on the ground and pretty hard to miss due to its large size, but sometimes you don’t put two and two together to realize that these items are a Hidden Mickey.
+It’s on the ground and pretty hard to miss due to its large size, but sometimes you don’t put two and two together to realize that these items are a Hidden Mickey at Disneyland.

 Disneyland Hotel carpets have Hidden Mickeys in multiple places.
-Look within the swirls to see a Mickey head.
+Look within the swirls to see the Mickey heads.